M.S. in Food Science

 Degrees Offered: M.S.

-Entrance Requirements: The Master of Science in Food Science program’s approach to graduate study is quantitative.
-The graduate committee evaluates each applicant’s transcripts at the time of application.
+Entrance Requirements: The graduate committee evaluates each applicant’s transcripts at the time of application.
 In some cases, courses listed as prerequisites may be taken as co-requisites during the first year of graduate study if deemed appropriate by the graduate admissions committee.

 Financial Aid: Financial aid is available to graduate students primarily through student loans, assistantships, merit-based scholarships, tuition remission, and incentive programs.
 Internships, traineeships, and special fellowships are also available in some programs.